MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 *Plugin will add the website to ePiframe WebUI to present the gathered photos (with use of API function stated above)*

-We have almost everything on place: photos synced to a local storage, generated photos thumbnails and API methods to simply display them.
+We have almost everything in place: photos synced to a local storage, generated photos thumbnails and API methods to simply display them.
 Now it's time to create a new ePiframe website that presents what we did by now.

 The sites are created with [Flask Blueprints](https://flask.palletsprojects.com/en/2.0.x/blueprints/) and it is possible to use ePiframe template with embedded jQuery and Bootstrap 5 that makes them very functional and beautiful.